-With climbing plants, free-standing, vertical structures in public spaces and in the garden can be transformed into green obelisks.
-Masts, posts, lampposts, chimneys, etc..-- elements which have no load from above-- become 'living,' so to say.
-(Note: the greening of supports/columns within a building's structure is dealt with in a separate section.)
-Self-climbing plants or plants with climbing support are possible here...
+With climbing plants, free-standing vertical structures in public spaces and in the garden can be transformed into green obelisks.
+Masts, posts, lampposts, chimneys, etc.. (elements which have no load from above) can become 'living,' so to say. *Note: supports/columns within a building's structure are considered in a separate section.)
+Greening with self-climbing plants or using climbing supports are both possible here...
 In the house garden, single poles or interconnected posts/rods (teepee style arrangements, for example) can become a decorative element covered in greenery.

 The presence of a climbing plant on a mast or street lamp should not prevent it from fulfilling its function (as a light source or holder of guy-ropes), so the maintenance of climbers on these elements is all the more important.

 The wild vine P. Tricuspidata (Virginia creeper) is often used as a self climbing plant for obelisks.
 It grows well in poor, compacted soil and has another advantage: when it reaches the top, its shoots do not climb horizontal ropes like tension and electrical lines.
 The vegetation thus remains limited to the mast itself.

 The vast majority of climbers will easily climb on a lattice 'tower.'
 On smooth masts, however, installing a climbing aid is required, which is not easy on concrete masts or tubular steel.
 Inexpensive wire mesh/netting is therefore often used for greening streets and public spaces.
 The attached wire mesh/grid (spanning the circumference of the mast) should be run only up to half the height of the post to limit plant growth and to keep any trellis wires or plant growth free of tram lines/electric lines, etc..
 It is also possible to limit the height of growth by choosing a less-vigorous and slower-growing plant, such as Menisperomum (see photo).